cha0tech/ebstar/README.md

 If the crawler is too slow for your tastes, you can simply start another crawler with the same parameters.
 In my experience, running four crawlers at the same time is fine.
-Running more than four might result in your traffic being identified as a bot.
+Running more than four might result in your traffic being classified as a bot.

 ## Querying the results